Economy of the Netherlands: Social security system

 It is overseen by the Social Insurance Bank (Sociale Verzekeringsbank (SVB)) and financed through earning-related contributions of employers and employees up until a maximum income-ceiling.
 Whilst employed persons get their contribution deducted automatically from their wage, the unemployed pay by themselves.
 The AKW is financed by employers, whereas the AOW is financed by the employees.
 The AOW, additionally, is financed by a small government subsidy.

-The Werknemersverzekeringen is compulsory for all employed people within the Netherlands.
+The Werknemersverzekering is compulsory for all employed people within the Netherlands.
 It includes the coverage of employees in the following areas: